This notice cancels and replaces Notice 701/31 (November 2011). Details of changes to the previous version can be found in paragraph 1.2.

 This notice explains:

-- the VAT liability of goods and services supplied by hospitals, and other institutions that provide medical care or treatment;
+- the VAT liability of goods and services supplied by hospitals, nursing homes, hospices, pathology laboratories and other state-regulated institutions that provide medical care or treatment;

 - the VAT liability of goods and services supplied by third parties on the premises of a hospital or other institution that provides medical care or treatment;

 - when drugs or medicines dispensed to in-patients, residents or other people attending the premises of a hospital or other institution may be relieved from VAT; and

 - when institutions that provide medical care or treatment should register for VAT.

 This notice replaces the November 2011 edition of Notice 701/31 Health institutions.
 The notice has been revised and provides guidance on state-regulated institutions other than hospitals, hospices and nursing homes providing health care which qualify for VAT exemption.

 Advice about supplies made to and by welfare institutions can be found in Notice 701/2 Welfare.
 This notice and others mentioned are available on our Internet website at hmrc.gov.uk.